Ergotamine/caffeine (By mouth)

 How to Use This Medicine:

-- Do not use more than 6 tablets for one headache, or 10 tablets in one week.
+- Do not use more than 6 tablets in one day or 10 tablets in one week.

 Drugs and Foods to Avoid: